payador/foundation-html5-boilerplate/README.md

 Simply change the harcoded paths ("path-to-your-css") in file and start!

-This file has three basic versions:
+This file has three basic versions:<br>
 1 - Commented (full);<br>
 2 - No comments (minified);<br>
 3 - Sublime Text 2 Snippet (full and minified)

-The 'tabtrigger' snippets is foundation.
-Simply press TAB and see the magic!
+The snippet have a tabtrigger.
+Simply type "foundation", press TAB and see the magic!

 ## Contributing